Phase asymmetry ultrasound despeckling with fractional anisotropic diffusion and total variation: Acknowledegment

-This work was supported by NSFC Grants 61271320 and Medical Engineering Cross Fund of Shanghai Jiao Tong University (YG2014MS29).
-BF was partially supported by NIH Grants R01CA156775, R21CA176684, and R01CA204254, and R01HL14024.
-The authors would like to thank all the cited authors for providing the source codes used in this work and the anonymous reviewers for their valuable comments on this paper.
+The authors would like to thank all the cited authors for providing the source codes used in this work and the anonymous reviewers for their valuable comments on the manuscript.

 \ifCLASSOPTIONcaptionsoff

 \fi